trentmillar/hash-o-matic/README.md

 ## Usage

-* Look at the unit tests for more examples
+	/* look at the unit tests for more examples */

 	var hashomatic = require('hash-o-matic');
 	var caseinsensitive = true;